-The originally proposed contribution of the CC was where the community that was intended to be structured as a Specialized Support Centre (SSC) is identified as CMST (Chemistry and Molecular Science and Technology).
-The final effort assigned to the community within EGI -INSPIRE, is the support to the use of MPI within its members.
-This is part of the effort made in porting to the Grid the above-mentioned packages and in-house developed programs.
+The originally proposed contribution of the CC community is given in the footnote3, where the community that was intended to be structured as a Specialized Support Centre (SSC) is identified as CMST (Chemistry and Molecular Science and Technology).
+The final effort assigned to the community within EGI-InSPIRE, is the support to the use of MPI within its members.
+This is part of the effort made in porting to the grid the above-mentioned packages and in-house developed programs.
+Detailed report of this activity will be given as part of the progress report.
 The plans are to test the use of MPI and develop MPI versions of examples belonging to three categories of products: linear algebra routines, in-house developed codes and licensed packages.
 However, as a best effort voluntary contribution of the community to EGI progress will be made to deploy the InsilicoLab portal developed by CYFRONET as an example of user centric work environment etc.